 The Story Behind Olettra

 A single letter during basic training became the moment that inspired Olettra.
+One service member.
+One letter.
+One moment that changed everything.

 A Single Letter Changed Everything